Machine Learning Terms and Methods

 An encoder transforms a sequence of embeddings into a new sequence of the same length.
 An encoder includes N identical layers, each of which contains two sub-layers.
 These two sub-layers are applied at each position of the input embedding sequence, transforming each element of the sequence into a new embedding.
 The first encoder sub-layer aggregates information from across the input sequence.
 The second encoder sub-layer transforms the aggregated information into an output embedding.

 A decoder transforms a sequence of input embeddings into a sequence of output embeddings, possibly with a different length.
 A decoder also includes N identical layers with three sub-layers, two of which are similar to the encoder sub-layers.
-The third decoder sub-layer takes the output of the encoder and applies the self-attention mechanism to gather information from it.
+The third decoder sub-layer takes the output of the encoder and applies the self-attentionarrow-up-right mechanism to gather information from it.

 Translational Invariance